-Roberto Suro holds a joint appointment as a professor in the Annenberg School for Communication and Journalism and the Sol Price School of Public Policy at the University of Southern California.
-He was awarded a Berlin Prize for his scholarship on immigration and will be the Andrew W. Mellon Fellow in the Humanities at the American Academy in Berlin in the Fall of 2019.
+Roberto Suro holds a joint appointment as a professor at USC Annenberg and the USC Sol Price School of Public Policy.
+He was awarded a Berlin Prize for his scholarship on immigration and was the Andrew W. Mellon Fellow in the Humanities at the American Academy in Berlin in the Fall of 2019.
 He was a recipient of a 2018 USC Mentoring Award for his work with undergraduate students.

-Prior to joining the USC faculty in August 2007, he was the director of the Pew Hispanic Center, a research organization in Washington D.C. that he founded in 2001, and in 2004 he was part of the management team that launched the Pew Research Center.
-Suro supervised the production of more than 100 publications that offered non-partisan statistical analysis and public opinion surveys chronicling the rapid growth of the Latino population and its implications for the nation as a whole.
-Under his leadership, the center also organized numerous research and policy conferences with a variety of collaborators including the Inter-American Development Bank, the Federal Reserve Bank of Chicago and the Kaiser Family Foundation.
+Prior to joining the USC faculty in August 2007, he was director of the Pew Hispanic Center, a research organization in Washington D.C. that he founded in 2001, and in 2004 he was part of the management team that launched the Pew Research Center.

-Suro’s journalistic career began in 1974 at the City News Bureau of Chicago as a police reporter, and after tours at the Chicago Sun Times and the Chicago Tribune, he joined TIME Magazine, where he worked as a correspondent in the Chicago, Washington, Beirut and Rome bureaus.
+Suro’s journalistic career began in 1974 at the City News Bureau of Chicago, and after tours at the Chicago Sun Times and the Chicago Tribune he joined TIME Magazine, where he worked as a correspondent in the Chicago, Washington, Beirut and Rome bureaus.
 In 1985 he started at The New York Times with postings as bureau chief in Rome and Houston.
 After a year as an Alicia Patterson Fellow, Suro was hired at The Washington Post as a staff writer on the national desk, eventually covering a variety of beats including the Justice Department and the Pentagon and serving as deputy national editor.